Google Meet vs Zoom In 2023: Which One Should You Use?

 Google Meet quietly launched in 2017, offering users a convenient way to hold video conferences while integrating seamlessly into other Google products.
 It wasn’t as popular as Zoom during the pandemic, but it still had over 100 million daily users in April 2020.

-What is Google Meet?
+What Is Google Meet?

-Google meet icon
+Google Meet vs Zoom—Google meet icon

 Pros and Cons of Google Meet